How Much Does Bathtub Refinishing Cost?

 Reduced Landfill Waste

 What happens to old bathtubs when they’re removed?
-Usually they’re broken up on site and heaved into a dumpster, then carted to a landfill.
-Because of the combination of iron, steel, occasionally lead, and porcelain, tubs can’t be recycled or used for scrap, so they just…sit in the landfill forever.
-This is the unfortunate reality—and, at the moment, the only option if the tub is leaky or damaged beyond repair.
+Usually they’re broken up on-site and heaved into a dumpster, then carted to a landfill.
+Because of the combination of iron, steel, occasionally lead, and porcelain, tubs can’t be recycled or used for scrap, so they just sit in the landfill.
+This is, unfortunately, the only option if the tub is leaky or damaged beyond repair.
 But if the tub itself is sound and doesn’t need to be removed, the choice to refinish is an environmentally healthy option that still results in a like-new tub.

 Bathtub Refinishing: DIY vs. Hiring a Professional

 Can you paint a bathtub yourself?
-Well, technically, yes, but you can’t just go out and buy a gallon of paint and a good brush.
-The “paint” used to reglaze tub surfaces isn’t regular paint: In order to bond well enough with the tub surface and be durable enough to withstand regular use, tub paint is usually an epoxy- or enamel-based paint or a urethane.
-There are DIY kits available on the market that include the materials necessary to do a good job—etching material to break through the existing surface, tack rags and stir sticks, sandpaper, foam rollers and sandpaper, gloves, and either a spray-on coating or pour- or paint-on finish.
+Well, technically, yes—especially for a homeowner who knows how to paint a bathtub from prior experience with this project.
+But painting a tub isn’t simply a matter of going out and buying a gallon of paint and a good brush.
+The “paint” used to reglaze tub surfaces isn’t regular paint: In order to bond well enough with the tub surface and be durable enough to withstand regular use, tub paint is usually an epoxy- or enamel-based paint or urethane.
+There are bathtub refinishing kits on the market that include the materials necessary to do a good job—etching material to break through the existing surface, tack rags and stir sticks, sandpaper, foam rollers and sandpaper, gloves, and either a spray-on coating or pour- or paint-on finish.
 The process requires extensive preparation, patience, and a steady hand to avoid streaks, marks, and drips.
-Then you’ll have to be patient while the tub fully cures before you use it, which may be 4 to 5 days.
+Then the homeowner will have to be patient while the tub fully cures before they can use it, which may be 4 or 5 days.

-Using one of the best tub refinishing kits can certainly save some money.
-Ranging between $50 and $150 for DIY kits that can complete two coats on a full tub, they’re several hundred dollars less than professional reglazing.
+Using one of the best tub refinishing kits can certainly save homeowners some money.
+Ranging from $50 to $150 for DIY kits that can complete two coats on a full tub, they’re several hundred dollars less than professional reglazing.
 But there are other considerations.
 First, this isn’t a quick job (even if the label says it is).
-The actual glazing may be quick, but taping off the rest of the bathroom, surface prep, sanding and etching, then glazing, cleanup, and curing take quite a while, and the bathroom will still be out of commission for a few days.
+The actual glazing may be quick, but taping off the rest of the bathroom, prepping the surface, sanding and etching, then glazing, cleaning up, and curing take quite a while, and the bathroom will still be out of commission for a few days.
 Second, this isn’t an unskilled process.
 While a handy DIY homeowner can certainly achieve good results, the application requires some skill that there’s nowhere to practice other than on the tub, so the results may not be as smooth or as durable as anticipated.
-The chemicals you’ll be using are caustic and some have strong fumes that can be dangerous in a space that isn’t sufficiently vented.
-And finally, it’s important to be prepared for surprises.
+The chemicals that will be used are caustic, and some have strong fumes that can be dangerous in a space that isn’t sufficiently vented.
+Finally, it’s important for homeowners to be prepared for surprises.
 Peeling off old caulk and scrubbing and sanding down the edge of the tub can reveal unexpected problems, such as rotted walls, loose tiles (or worse, tiles that drop off the wall when not supported by the caulk and shatter), or mold and leaks.
-Professional installers will know what they’re looking for in these areas and can take care to note them and alert you to the proper course of action for repair before refinishing the tub.
+This is also a consideration if homeowners are deciding between a complete DIY bathroom remodel or hiring a pro.
+Professional installers will know what they’re looking for in these areas and can take care to note them and alert the homeowner to the proper course of action for repair.

-Professional refinishers can mix custom colors to match existing tilework (there is an almost unimaginable number of shades of white!) and are practiced and smooth in their prep and application.
+Professional refinishers know exactly how to paint a bathtub for lasting results.
+They can mix custom colors to match existing tilework (there is an almost unimaginable number of shades of white) and are practiced and smooth in their prep and application.
 They know how much deglazing needs to happen, and they know when the sanding is even enough, how much primer to apply, and how to apply the color evenly for a perfect shine.
-Because of their expertise and the superior products they use, professional reglazing lasts for between 10 and 15 years, while DIY kits are usually a 2- to 3-year stopgap.
+Because of their expertise and the superior products they use, professional reglazing lasts between 10 and 15 years, while DIY kits are typically a 2- to 3-year stopgap.
 In addition, if a professional does make a mistake, they’re on the hook to correct it by either applying an additional coat or stripping it off and beginning again.
-Although it’s always tempting to save extra money by tackling a project yourself, this particular job has a number of components that may add up to more than you expect, so paying a little extra to get the smooth, professional results you want while saving yourself a lot of frustration may be worthwhile.
+Although it’s often tempting for homeowners to save extra money by tackling a project themselves, this particular job has a number of components that may add up to more than the homeowner expects, so paying a little extra to get the smooth, professional results they want while saving themselves a lot of frustration may be worthwhile.